 9. Use fencing to your advantage

 Fencing can clean up the look of your lawn and, when installed properly, even help streamline maintenance.
-You’ll avoid chaotic overgrown plants and keep your yard safe and enjoyable for your pets.
+You’ll avoid chaotic overgrown plants and keep your backyard safe and enjoyable for your pets.
 Rather than just installing a wooden or metal chain-link fence, consider lattice-topped horizontal boards or pickets.
 Consider planting flowers and herbs in various containers as well.

 10. Use rocks to create elaborate designs